home-assistant/home-assistant.io/source/_components/device_tracker.gpslogger.markdown

 - Make sure to include your [API password](/components/http/) if you have configured a password.
 Add `&api_password=[Your pasword]` to the end of the URL.
 - You can change the name of your device name by replacing `&device=%SER` with `&device=[Devicename]`.

-If your battery drains fast then you can tune the performence of GPSLogger under **Performance** -> **Location providers**
+If your battery drains fast then you can tune the performance of GPSLogger under **Performance** -> **Location providers**

 <p class='img'>
   <img width='300' src='/images/components/gpslogger/performance.png' />
   Performance
 </p>

 A request can be forced from the app to test if everything is working fine.
-A succesful request will update the `known_devices.yaml` file with the device's serial number.
+A successful request will update the `known_devices.yaml` file with the device's serial number.